sgz886/airplane-tracker/readme.md

-# Draw on Google Map
+# Airplane Tracker

 ## Overview

-Draw on Google Map is a React-based web application that integrates with the Google Maps API to provide an interactive map experience.
-Users can view a map, change marker locations, and draw lines and polygons directly on the map.
+Airplane Tracker is a React-based web application that integrates with the Google Maps API.
+It provides interactive map features including real-time airplane tracking functionality and drawing tools.

 ## Features

-- **Interactive Map**: Displays a Google Map using the `@react-google-maps/api` library.
+- **Interactive Map**: Displays a Google Map using the `@react-google-maps/api` library
-- **Marker Management**: Users can place and move markers on the map.
+- **Real-time Airplane Tracking**:
+  - Displays aircraft icon, flight number, and flight path
+  - Updates position and heading according to real-time data streaming by WebSocket
+  - Uses WebSocket for real-time data streaming (mock implementation for development)
-- **Drawing Tools**: Allows users to draw lines and polygons on the map.
+- **Drawing Tools**: Allows users to draw lines and polygons on the map

 ## Preview